-The combination of the crunchy, spicy vegetables, with the succulent steak and subtly sweet aioli, this may just be the most delicious sandwich ever!
+Kimchi Sandwich with Steak is an amazing combination of flavors and textures.
+With crunchy, spicy vegetables, succulent steak and subtly sweet aioli, this may just be the most delicious sandwich ever!
 In my last post, How to Make Kimchi, I told you that much like butter, everything is better with Kimchi.

 What a sandwich!
 (If I do say so myself!)

-I had to!
-My kids and husband were on their way home, and selfishly, I didn’t want to share!
+Actually, I had to.
+My kids and husband were on their way home, and selfishly, I didn’t want to share.

 - 4 Ciabatta rolls

 - about 8 large basil leaves, washed and dried